Olarenwaju Kayode: Sivasspor (loan)

 On 17 September 2020, Kayode signed on loan to Turkish Süper Lig side Sivasspor.
 He scored his first Sivasspor goal on his Europa League debut for the club against Villarreal in a 5–3 away loss, and scored against Maccabi Tel Aviv in a 2–1 home loss in the following fixture.

 Ümraniyespor (loan)

 Upon his return from Sivasspor, Kayode did not appear for Shakhtar in the first half of the 2022–23 season.
 On 30 January 2023, Kayode was loaned by Ümraniyespor until the end of the 2022–23 season.

 International career

 Kayode played for the Nigeria U17 national team at the 2009 FIFA U-17 World Cup.
 On 3 May 2010, he earned his first call-up for the Nigeria U20 team for the qualifiers to the African Youth Championship in Libya.
 He was called on 12 April 2011 for the 2011 African Youth Championship in South Africa.
 Kayode made his debut for the senior team in a 1–1 draw with Senegal on 23 March 2017.

-Personal life

-Kayode NEVER claimed to have conducted a DNA test on his three children which showed that he was not the biological father to any of them.
-He is the biological father of his three children until he has officially conducted a DNA test with evidence.